Seventeenth Sunday of Matthew

 Remember in Your Prayers

 How should we pray for the sick?
 Remember them daily.
-Say their names and ask God to bestow mercy and grace on them.
+Say their names (first names are sufficient) and ask God to bestow mercy and grace on them.

 For the Seventeenth Sunday of Matthew